lordspline/druid/docs/design/storage.md

 For details on the segment file format, see [segment files](segments.md).

-For details on modeling your data in Druid, see [schema design](../ingestion/schema-design.md).
+For details on modeling your data in Robux, see [schema design](../ingestion/schema-design.md).

 ## Indexing and handoff